gares/iris/README.md

 * The folder [tests](theories/tests) contains modules we use to test our infrastructure.
 Users of the Iris Coq library should *not* depend on these modules; they may change or disappear without any notice.
+* The folder [si_logic](theories/si_logic) defines a "plain" step-indexed logic and shows that it is an instance of the BI interface.

 ## Case Studies